-The personal representative of the estate of someone who passed away is the person who can file a wrongful death lawsuit in Orlando.
-In this type of lawsuit, the personal representative of an estate is seeking damages for the benefit of the survivors of the deceased person, as well as their estate.
+The personal representative of the decedent’s estate can file a wrongful death lawsuit in Florida.
+In this type of lawsuit, the personal representative of an estate is seeking damages for the benefit of the deceased person’s survivors and their estate.

 Florida Statutes § 768.20 states that the personal representative of the estate of the deceased person is the one who can file a wrongful death lawsuit in Orlando.
-In some cases, the deceased has named a person or persons to act as personal representative of his estate through the estate planning process.
-In other cases, the probate court will appoint a personal representative of the estate of the deceased person.
+In some cases, the deceased has named a person or persons to represent his estate through the estate planning process.
+In other cases, the probate court will appoint a personal representative of the deceased person’s estate.

 The personal representative must list all survivors when filing a wrongful death lawsuit.
 Under Florida Statutes § 768.18, the survivors of a deceased person include their: